open-telemetry/opentelemetry.io/content/en/blog/2024/otel-cicd-sig/index.md

 canonical_url: https://www.cncf.io/blog/2024/11/04/opentelemetry-is-expanding-into-ci-cd-observability/
 issue: 5546
 sig: CI/CD Observability
+cSpell:ignore: horovits liatrio
 ---

 ## OpenTelemetry Is Expanding Into CI/CD Observability

-*SIG post by [Dotan Horovits](https://www.linkedin.com/in/horovits/) and [Adriel Perkins](https://www.linkedin.com/in/aqperkins/), Project Leads, SIG CI/CD Observability, OpenTelemetry*

-We’ve been talking about the need for a common “language” for reporting and observing CI/CD pipelines for years, and finally, we see the first “words” of this language entering the “dictionary” of observability – the OpenTelemetry open specification.
+We’ve been talking about the need for a common “language” for reporting and observing CI/CD pipelines for years, and finally, we see the first “words” of this language entering the “dictionary” of observability—the OpenTelemetry open specification.
 With the recent release of OpenTelemetry’s Semantic Conventions, v1.27.0, you can find [designated attributes for reporting CI/CD pipelines](https://opentelemetry.io/docs/specs/semconv/attributes-registry/cicd/).

 This is the result of the hard work of the [CI/CD Observability Special Interest Group (SIG) within OpenTelemetry](https://github.com/open-telemetry/community/blob/main/projects/ci-cd.md).
 As we accomplish the core milestone for the first phase, we thought it’d be a good time to share it with the world.